dhirata-trumid/git-practice/3. Rebase/README.md

 1. Producing clean diffs to master / main when you submit a PR on github
 2. The ability to resolve conflicts (and test those resolutions) before merging your branch with master

 If you were to visualized what's happening in a rebase, here's what it would look like.
-Before your rebrace, you may be a branch that looks like
+Before your rebase, you may be a branch that looks like
 ```
           A---B---C branch
          /